ben-polanco/portfolio-site/user_stories.md

 - [x] Create stars bg v1
 - [x] Clean up the top of the map so it's outer space
 - [x] Add semi-transparent images to About section
-- [ ] Clean up the edges of the map so it ends in cliffs
+- [/] Clean up the edges of the map so it ends in cliffs
 - [ ] Shooting star animation?
-- [partial] Create content card information hierarchy - ie what goes there, and how is it emphasized? what types of images? etc...
+- [/] Create content card information hierarchy - ie what goes there, and how is it emphasized? what types of images? etc...
 - [] Create content card template
 - [ ] Create power experience icon v1

-Interactivity (~ days)

 Tech Debt
 - [x] Fix responsiveness
 - [ ] Fix security vulnerabilities

 # MVP USER STORIES